openSUSE/news-o-o/_posts/2011-04-17-evergreen-needs-you.markdown

 Evergreen needs you!
-To make a version for 11.2 also released and to guarantee the quality of evergreen, weÂ´re searching developers, packagers and also marketing people who are interested in creating a LTS-version of your favourite Linux-distro, openSUSE.
+To make a version for 11.2 also released and to guarantee the quality of evergreen, we´re searching developers, packagers and also marketing people who are interested in creating a LTS-version of your favourite Linux-distro, openSUSE.

 See what Wolfgang Rosenauer, lead developer of Evergreen is saying about this: